 Do you know someone who seems to be offended by everything?
 Or maybe you’ve noticed that you are easily offended yourself.
 There’s not a one-size-fits-all solution to not being offended.
 On the surface, being offended looks the same in everyone but it comes from different places inside each of us.

-Have you every heard the expression, “rose-colored glasses?”
+Have you ever heard the expression, “rose-colored glasses?”
 That’s a reference to the way a person sees the world.
 If you see the world through rose-colored glasses you have an optimistic perception.
 Imagine that everyone sees the world through different colored glasses, some not quite as rosy as others.
 The color of our glasses is largely determined by our past experiences.
 The only exception lies with those people who have acknowledged that their perception of the present and future can be/is skewed by past experiences.
 That recognition allows them to control their current and future perception.
 Those people are the ones who don’t easily get offended.

 Reasons people get offended: